Jordan C. Wells

-Jordan C. Wells (October 20, 1861 – February 8, 1946) was an American football player and coach.
+Jordan C. Wells (October 20, 1861 – February 8, 1946) was an American college football player and coach.
 He served as the head football coach at Syracuse University for one season in 1892, compiling a record of 0–8–1.
-He was the third head coach of the Syracuse football team and failed to win a single game.
 Wells attended Wesleyan University, where he played football, serving as the team's captain in 1886.

+In 1905, Wells assisted Howard R. Reiter in coaching the football team as his alma mater, Wesleyan.
+Wells was later associated with the Aetna Life Insurance Company.
+He resided in Wethersfield, Connecticut, and was a trustee of the Methodist church located in the town.
+Wells died on February 8, 1946, at Saint Francis Hospital in Hartford, Connecticut.
+He was interred at Cedar Hill Cemetery in Hartford.